-Jamie Bolles received her Bachelors of Science in Psychology from Syracuse University and her Master’s degree in Clinical Psychology from the University at Albany, SUNY.
+Jamie Forsyth received her Bachelors of Science in Psychology from Syracuse University and her Master’s degree in Clinical Psychology from the University at Albany, SUNY.
 Jamie completed her APA-approved Pre-Doctoral Internship at the Albany Consortium, where she specialized in treating severe mental illness in both inpatient and outpatient populations.
-Currently, Jamie is a Post-Doctoral Fellow and is actively working to complete her dissertation research and Ph.D. in Clinical Psychology.
+Jamie received her Ph.D. from University at Albany, SUNY.

 Jamie is an active researcher and specializes in the areas of mindfulness, addictive behaviors, and self-compassion.
 She also has specific expertise in brief motivational interventions for college students struggling with addictions and an evidence-based approach to treatment called Acceptance and Commitment Therapy (ACT).
 In her clinical work, Jamie focuses on helping college students find meaning in their lives while simultaneously nurturing skills to help them (a) let go of what is not working, (b) show up to life as it is, and then (c) move in directions that matter to them.
 She believes in meeting individuals right where they are and tailors each experience in therapy to meet individual needs.
 Although her primary theoretical orientation is ACT, Jamie considers herself to be an integrationist and thus draws upon relational and psychodynamic theories to help create a holistic person-centered approach to treatment.